 Coming Home (2016) acts as a post-mortem confessional from an avatar of John Betjeman.
 The piece explores the historical and cultural impact of Betjeman's ‘Shell Guides to English Counties’ on our 21st Century concept of nationhood.
-The piece acts a post-mortem confessional from Betjeman himself, mixing coherent ideology with false memories and mute arguments.
+The piece is a confessional from Betjeman himself, mixing coherent ideology with false memories and mute arguments.

 Cosmic Tissue (2014), evolved from an interest in paper architecture inspired by Georgii Krutikov’s Flying City project.
 In this work trapeze artists perform simple balancing tricks defying gravity to reveal the utopian impulses that reside in unsuspected places.